Chapter 88 BWV 208 Was mir behagt, ist nur die muntre Jagd

 His use of instruments in this work is particularly interesting.
 He has access to a large band, two horns, three oboes, bassoon strings and continuo but he only brings them all together, with a four-part choir, for the rousing finale.
 He prefers to use the instruments to provide a different and continuously varying soundscape and character for several of the arias: two horns for the first, continuo only for the second, three oboes for the third, two flutes for the fourth and so on.
 It is only towards the end, perhaps to provide the maximum of contrast with the ebullient finale, that he places two continuo arias together.

-In a work of fifteen movements destined to last for well over half an hour, variety of presentation of the numerous arias would have been most welcome!
+In a work of fifteen movements destined to last for well over half an hour, Bach was clearly aware that a variety of presentation of the numerous arias would have been welcomed by the audience!

 Diana, Goddess of hunting, opens the proceedings with a short but arresting recitative.
 Bach’s familiarity with the form may have been limited but he has already grasped the notion of its flexibility, particularly its potential for moving in and out of flowing arioso, a technique he was to make use of consistently throughout his career.
 The initial declaration of a love for the early morning hunt melds into a semi-quaver scale on the word pfeil—-arrow.
 The bass line adopts this rapid movement, clearly a representation of the winging projectile as Diana contemplates the agreeable target.